andrej-sch/genetic-algorithm/README.md

 # Genetic Algorithms for Unconstrained Single-Objective Optimization Problems

+Project work in the course "Advanced Software Engineering".

-## Brief Introduction
+## Brief Information

-Python version: >=3.7.
+Python: tested on version 3.7.

 Dependencies:

 - numpy
 - scipy
 - pyyaml

 To install the dependencies, run: